alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

-Thank you to Sarah Callaghan (STFC), Shirley Crompton (STFC), Michael Diepenbroek (WDC-MARE), Margaret Henty (ANDS), Catherine Jones (STFC), Sarah Jones (DCC), Florance Kennedy (DCC), Phillip Lord (Newcastle University) and Tom Pollard (BL) for helpful comments.
+Thank you to Sarah Callaghan (STFC), Shirley Crompton (STFC), Michael Diepenbroek (WDC-MARE), Margaret Henty (ANDS), Catherine Jones (STFC), Sarah Jones (DCC), Florance Kennedy (DCC), Phillip Lord (Newcastle University), and Tom Pollard (BL) for helpful comments on the first version of this guide, and to DCC colleagues for their comments on subsequent versions.

 # Further information {#sec:further-information}